Growing Your Ministry with Multi-Campus Coaching – a Q&A with Church of the Highlands

 Since it was founded in 2001, Church of the Highlands has been growing rapidly.
 As new campuses opened, Church of the Highlands needed a way to ensure that they could share their central message each week.
 In 2011, they began to leverage Haivision’s video streaming technology to reach their satellite campuses.
 And as the church continued to grow, so did their use of video streaming for their online ministry and connecting remote campuses.
 This led to a new challenge; by simply streaming to their satellite campuses, they were creating a one-way connection.

 They needed a way to better support their campuses in order to create a positive worship experience for their pastors, volunteers, and congregation.
-Recently, they started using Haivision’s Multi-Site Monitoring service to connect with their satellite campuses, opening the door for two-way communication that will help them to continue to grow and spread the message in a meaningful way.
+Recently, they started using Haivision’s Multi-Campus Coaching service to connect with their satellite campuses, opening the door for two-way communication that will help them to continue to grow and spread the message in a meaningful way.
 Today, Church of the Highlands has 19 campuses across the state of Alabama, with their 20th location scheduled to launch in April 2019.

 We spoke with Justin Firesheets, Production Director for Church of the Highlands.
 He shared his experience using video streaming technology to support campuses across Alabama, and the difference that they have been able to make with Multi-Site Monitoring.